-Step number one.
-Ephesians 6:17 says that the weapon that the Spirit uses to kill sin is the Word of God.
-It says: Take up the sword of the Spirit which is the Word of God.
-The one piece of armor in Ephesians six that is used for killing is the sword and it happens to be the sword of the Spirit and that happens to be the Word of God.
-I don’t think that is any accident that when Romans 8:13 says: Put to death the deeds of the body by the Spirit the Spirit has a sword and it is used for killing and it is the Word of God.
-So my first clue is killing by the Spirit means by the Word.
+Ephesians 6:17 says that the weapon that the Spirit uses to kill sin is the word of God.
+It says to take “the sword of the Spirit, which is the word of God.”
+The one piece of armor in Ephesians 6 that is used for killing is the sword, and it happens to be the sword of the Spirit.
+And that happens to be the word of God.

 So how do we put to death the sin of greed when the love of money starts to raise its ugly head and all the fear and the pride that goes with it comes?
 We hear a word.
 Well, what word do we hear?
 We hear the word: I will never leave you.
 I will never forsake you.
 I will be your sufficient helper.
 Man cannot destroy you.
 He cannot ruin you.
 I am for you.
-We hear those words about this afternoon.
-I am talking about this afternoon or the rent that can’t be paid or the mortgage that is overdue.
-That specific promise.
+We hear those words about this afternoon, or the rent that can’t be paid, or the mortgage that is overdue — that specific promise.
 We hear it.
-We believe it and God the Spirit almighty with his sword kills greed and fear and pride and possessions.
-So killing sin means daily calling to mind and trusting blood bought specific promises of God.
+We believe it, and God the Spirit Almighty, with his sword, kills greed and fear and pride and possessions.
+Killing sin means daily calling to mind and trusting blood-bought, specific promises of God.